Building a continuous benchmarking ecosystem in bioinformatics: Software licenses and attribution

 \section{Software licenses and attribution}

-Even the simplest benchmark designed and run by a single person aiming to compare their method against various `gold standard' methods incorporates the work of many (dataset generators, method developers, operating systems with system dependencies and their developers).
-Benchmark artifacts are generated by running a workflow \cite{Jackson2021-ke}.
+Even a simple, single-person benchmark comparing methods relies on multiple contributions, from dataset creators and method developers to system software and workflow authors.
 Hence, data, code and operating system dependencies are all accessible during the benchmarking process.
-For reproducibility and transparency and to build trust \cite{Laine2007-py}, this freedom should be extended for others to run (re-run), copy (including fork), distribute (e.g., snapshot), study (e.g., read how another person is implementing my own method), change (bug fix, contribute) and improve (extend) benchmarks.
+For reproducibility, transparency and to build trust \cite{Laine2007-py}, this accessibility and freedom should be extended to others to run (re-run), copy (including fork), distribute (e.g., snapshot), study (e.g., read how someone is implementing a method), change (bug fix, contribute) and improve (extend) benchmarks.
 Such freedoms are granted (or restricted) by software and content licenses, as are copyright and authorship and attribution \cite{Kreutzer2014-ua}.
 Without explicit licenses, even publicly available code is copyrighted by default, and reuse is restricted (to reproduce, distribute, or create derivative works) \cite{Kreutzer2014-ua}.

-In practical terms, a benchmarking system needs to be aware of software and data licenses, track further changes and attribute them to the (academic) benchmark contributor.
 A concise summary of license rights and restrictions, and compatibility across commonly-used open-source licenses can be found in Table~\ref{tab:licenses}.
-Benchmark contributions should bring a clear FOSS (free and open source software) license, perhaps by assigning the copyright holder to contributors describing their name, email and ORCID (as the canonical scholarly identifier), hence allowing seamless reuse, transparency and easing attribution.
+Benchmark contributions should be licensed and associated to scholarly names including email and ORCID (as the canonical identifier), hence allowing seamless reuse, transparency and attribution.
+As a consequence, properly-licensed benchmark components (e.g., a procedure to compute a clustering metric; or a clustering method) could be reused across benchmarks; we envision assisted benchmark design tools to leverage and reuse benchmark components, perhaps guided by AI.

-Similarly, even if all benchmark code were free software, running it could be hindered by (non-free) proprietary interpreters (e.g., MATLAB).
-Benchmarking systems should be explicit in allowing or disallowing proprietary software requirements, and be aware and track EULAs (end user license agreements).
+Similarly, even if all benchmark code were free and open source (FOSS) software, running it could be hindered by (non-free) proprietary interpreters (e.g., MATLAB).
+Benchmarking systems should be explicit in allowing or disallowing proprietary software, and be aware and track EULAs (end user license agreements).
 This conundrum extends to the operating system layer and to system dependencies (e.g., compilers).
-In terms of benchmark re-runnability, fully FOSS system dependencies arguably offer the highest reusability, and can be handled in a reproducible manner across operating systems and system architectures (e.g., amd64, arm64) \cite{Droge2023-ax}.
+In terms of benchmark re-runnability, fully FOSS system dependencies arguably offer the highest reusability, and can be handled in a reproducible manner across operating systems and system architectures (e.g., amd64, arm64) \cite{droge2023-ax}.